Skip to content

 Specify project id: naiss2099-23-999

-Specify which cluster the SLURM job should be run on.
+Specify which cluster the Slurm job should be run on.

 Choose between rackham and snowy.